dhellmann/pymotw-3/source/math/index.rst

-often a value is manipulated through repeated calculations, the more likely a representation error will be introduced.  :mod:`math` includes a function for computing the sum of a series of floating point numbers using an efficient algorithm that minimize such errors.
+often a value is manipulated through repeated calculations, the more likely a representation error will be introduced.  :mod:`math` includes a function for computing the sum of a series of floating point numbers using an efficient algorithm that minimizes such errors.

 .. literalinclude:: math_fsum.py
    :caption: